scrapinghub/python-scrapinghub/README_client.rst

       'ts': 1482911615830,
       'version': 'some-version'}]

-(Note that there can be a lot of spiders, so the method above returns an iterator.)
+Note that there can be a lot of spiders, so the method above returns an iterator.

 Job
 ---

-Job instance provides access to job data:
+Job instance provides access to a job data with the following fields:

+- metadata
 - items
 - logs
 - requests
 - samples
-- metadata

 Request to cancel a job::